Library linter

 How the linter helps

-If a snapped application depends on libraries neither provided by the base system, nor included as a dependency, the snap package may execute in an incorrect or unpredictable way.
+If a snapped application depends on libraries neither provided by the base system, nor included as a dependency, the snap may execute in an incorrect or unpredictable way.
 The library linter issues a warning if a missing dependency is detected.

 Snap package size can be reduced by removing extra libraries that are not used by the applications in the snap.
 The library linter issues a warning if unused libraries are detected.